How long has Life Forest been around?

 Who owns the land once I buy a burial plot?

-The land is owned by Life Forest, your plot is recorded on our deed as owned by you.
+The land is owned by Life Forest, your plot is recorded on our deed as having access and burial rights by you.

 How many years do I own my burial plot?